-This is perhaps the most impressive and spectacular of all hardy geraniums with sprays of deepest pink exotic flowers and large clumps of glossy divided foliage with reddish stems.
-It is best in a sheltered spot, but has survived minus 11 C unscathed here.
+This is perhaps the most impressive and spectacular of all hardy Geraniums with sprays of deepest pink exotic flowers and large clumps of glossy divided foliage with reddish stems.
+It is best in a sheltered spot, but has survived minus 11 degree Celcius unscathed here.

 For best results, sow immediately onto a good soil-based compost.
 Cover the seeds with fine grit or compost to approximately their own depth.
 They can be sown at any time, and germination can sometimes be quicker if kept at 15 to 20 degrees C. We sow most seeds in an unheated greenhouse and wait for natural germination, as many seeds have built-in dormancy mechanisms, often waiting for natural spring germination, hence giving them a full season of growth.